Model Fitting Introduction#

 Note

-for setting parameters requires to specify the model component.
+Starting from JetSeT version>=1.1.2 the implementation of the composite model FitModel for setting parameters requires to specify the model component.

 and this holds also for the freeze method and for setting fit_range intervals, and for the methods relate to parameters setting in general.